 - 1. Crohn's Disease.
 Approve for the duration noted if the patient meets ONE of the following (A or B): - A) Initial Therapy.
-Approve for 6 months if the patient meets ALL of the following (i, ii, iii, and iv): - i.
-Patient is ≥ 18 years of age; AND - ii.
-According to the prescriber, the patient is currently receiving Entyvio intravenous or will receive induction dosing with Entyvio intravenous within 2 months of initiating therapy with Entyvio subcutaneous; AND - iii.
-Patient meets ONE of the following (a, b, c, or d): - a) Patient has tried or is currently taking systemic corticosteroids, or corticosteroids are contraindicated in this patient; OR - b) Patient has tried one conventional systemic therapy for Crohn's disease; OR - Note: Examples of conventional systemic therapy for Crohn's disease include azathioprine, 6-mercaptopurine, or methotrexate.
+Approve for 6 months if the patient meets ALL of the following (i, ii, and iii): - i.
+Patient is $\geq 18$ years of age; AND - ii.
+Patient meets ONE of the following (a, b, c, or d): - a) Patient has tried or is currently taking systemic corticosteroids, or corticosteroids are contraindicated in this patient; OR - b) Patient has tried one conventional systemic therapy for Crohn's disease; OR

+Note: Examples of conventional systemic therapy for Crohn's disease include azathioprine, 6-mercaptopurine, or methotrexate.
 An exception to the requirement for a trial of or contraindication to steroids or a trial of one other conventional systemic agent can be made if the patient has already tried at least one biologic other than the requested drug.
 A biosimilar of the requested biologic does not count.
 Refer to Appendix for examples of biologics used for Crohn's disease.
 These patients who have already received a biologic are not required to "step back" and try another agent.
-A trial of mesalamine does not count as a systemic therapy for Crohn's disease. - c) Patient has enterocutaneous (perianal or abdominal) or rectovaginal fistulas; OR - d) Patient had ileocolonic resection (to reduce the chance of Crohn's disease recurrence); AND - iv.
+A trial of mesalamine does not count as a systemic therapy for Crohn's disease. - c) Patient has enterocutaneous (perianal or abdominal) or rectovaginal fistulas; OR - d) Patient had ileocolonic resection (to reduce the chance of Crohn's disease recurrence); AND - iii.
 The medication is prescribed by or in consultation with a gastroenterologist. - B) Patient is Currently Receiving Entyvio Intravenous or Subcutaneous.
 Approve for 1 year if the patient meets BOTH of the following (i and ii): - i.
-Patient has been established on Entyvio subcutaneous or intravenous for at least 6 months; AND

-Note: A patient who has received < 6 months of therapy or who is restarting therapy with the requested drug is reviewed under criterion A (Initial Therapy).
+Patient has been established on the requested drug for at least 6 months; AND Note: A patient who has received < 6 months of therapy or who is restarting therapy with the requested drug is reviewed under criterion A (Initial Therapy). - ii.

-- ii.
 Patient meets at least ONE of the following (a or b): - a) When assessed by at least one objective measure, patient experienced a beneficial clinical response from baseline (prior to initiating the requested drug); OR